 Common to all

-If in the interview process candidates are allowed to comment broadly, and the company doesn’t indicate that any of these are problems or issues common to their industry, the candidate should flag the company as:
+Commonly, in the interview process candidates are allowed to comment broadly, and the company doesn’t indicate that any of these are problems or issues common to their industry, the candidate should flag the company as:

 - Mediocre- company is just treading water; candidate should stay away.